shane-mason/FieldStation42/docs/HOMETV_ARCHITECTURE.md

 A catalog rebuild is destructive to its associated schedule because plan rows refer to catalog IDs.
 The API therefore requires an explicit `reset_schedule=true` acknowledgement, or a combined rebuild-and-generate operation.
 The console presents that warning before submission.
-Chapter scanning can be disabled per rebuild.
+The rebuild scanner replaces legacy generic chapter rows with conservative commercial boundaries.
+Scanning can be disabled per rebuild; doing so also disables internal commercial placement, leaving filler after uninterrupted features.

 Database locks coordinate threads in one server process.
 Production Compose runs a single application worker; multiple independent writers against the